How do I get started?

 - See your guidance counselor for help.

-- Get a copy of Go Places, a free booklet that gives more details about career choices and student life at the Minnesota State Colleges and Universities.
+- Get a copy of the Go MN Guide to MnSCU, a free booklet that gives more details about career choices and student life at the Minnesota State Colleges and Universities.
 You can get a copy at your high school career center or counseling office, or request one online.

 - Visit a campus.
 Just call one of the Minnesota State Colleges and Universities, and ask for a tour.